 EXCELLENCE IN LAW ENFORCEMENT RESEARCH AWARD

-Sponsored by Sprint, the IACP Research Advisory Committee has established a yearly research award to be given to a law enforcement agency for research performed either with a research partner or exclusively by the agency.
+Sponsored by the Laura and John Arnold Foundation, the IACP Research Advisory Committee has established a yearly research award to be given to a law enforcement agencies for research performed either with a research partner or exclusively by the agency.
 The purpose of the award is to promote innovative research in policing that ultimately enhances police performance and public safety.
-Follow the link below to apply for the 2013 Award, and to view past award recipients.
+Follow the link below to apply for the 2014 Award, and to view past award recipients.

 Excellence in Law Enforcement Research Award Program Page